opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 Anytime either of the reserves **increases**, for example as a result of a random external action such as some stake TAO entering the pool, the subnet pool algorithm automatically recalculates, using the new reserves, how much the other reserve should **decrease** in order to maintain the same constant product $$k$$.

 As described in the [Staking](#staking) section, a staking event results in the staked TAO being added to the τ_in reserves of the subnet pool.
-The subnet pool algorithm calculates the number of units by which the α_in reserves should decrease.
-These units are then taken out of the α_in reserves and sent to the validator’s hotkey in the subnet.
+The subnet pool algorithm calculates the number of units by which the $\alpha_{in}$ reserves should decrease.
+These units are then taken out of the $\alpha_{in}$ reserves and sent to the validator’s hotkey in the subnet.
 See an example below.

 ### Example